walmartlabs/lacinia-pedestal/README.md

 Alternately, you can build you own stack and re-use the individual pieces supplied here as building blocks.
-The steps for processing a GraphQL query are broken into multiple steps:
+The steps for processing a GraphQL query are broken into multiple stages:
 - Extracting the query string and query variables from the request
 - Verifying that a query was included in the request
 - Converting the query string to a parsed query